 So one of the root causes is gut dysbiosis, our probiotics, so what some listeners may not know is that 80% or more of all the neurotransmitters in our body are made by the probiotics in our gut and that includes serotonin, which is our feel-good, relaxed, help us sleep neurotransmitter and dopamine which is our … the motivation and reward and attention neurotransmitter.

 So if your child is having anxiety or depression or attention problems, sensory issues, behavioural issues, we need to start looking at the gut and see how do we balance out our gut microbiome so that our … their gut is actually making the neurotransmitters that their brain needs.

 We can also have yeast dysbiosis.
 Now, yeast is a big factor for many kids who have mental health and neuropsychiatric symptoms because yeast can create these alcohol byproducts that literally will make our kids act like they’re drunk.
 And we want to think about all the different ways that you have seen an adult get tipsy with alcohol, right?
 They might be incredibly giddy and manic and not focusing very well.
 They may angry.
 They may be sad and weepy.
 There’s … Or they may just have brain fog and not be able to concentrate.
 So all of these different ways that we see our kids acting sometimes, it could be a sign of having underlying yeast overgrowth.

 Now, some kids are going to be exquisitely sensitive to these.
-And you’ll notice an immediate effect and other kids not as much but we know that these artificial dyes, flavors, and preservatives can cause significant attention and behavioral problems in kids.
-And in fact, in the European Union, there are warning labels on every single food that contains these ingredients that, that food may cause attention and behavioral problems in the child eating them.
+And you’ll notice an immediate effect and other kids not as much but we know that these artificial dyes, flavours, and preservatives can cause significant attention and behavioural problems in kids.
+And in fact, in the European Union, there are warning labels on every single food that contains these ingredients that, that food may cause attention and behavioural problems in the child eating them.